The Stars of the Spotify Playlists

 With the help of Spotify for Artists analytics, Kirk realized that his now-growing fanbase had also branched out far beyond Scandinavia.
 "I was taken aback by seeing the overall effect of being playlisted, and surprised to see the demographics that make up my worldwide listener base—it was nothing like I’d imagined," he said.
 "Being featured on this playlist has brought my music out to a much bigger audience than ever before.
 Most interestingly, the most active countries, in terms of listeners, have been countries where I have no touring activities whatsoever, and where distribution of physical copies of my music is minimal or none."
 In addition to receiving increased interest on social media and from the press, Kirk has also been approached about playing festivals around the world.

 Appearing on Spotify playlists helps artists’ local profiles, too.
-Dream-pop duo Valley Hush, who recently relocated from Detroit to Los Angeles, utilized the submission feature and saw their August single “Letting a Flower Die” appear on New Music Friday the day of its release, with other additions to playlists like Left of Center in the days that followed.
+Dream-pop duo Valley Hush, who recently relocated from Detroit to Los Angeles, utilized the pitch feature and saw their August single “Letting a Flower Die” appear on New Music Friday the day of its release, with other additions to playlists like Left of Center in the days that followed.
 “People respect the platform, so it’s really validating—especially as a fully independent artist,” they explained via email.
 “We had some labels and a few industry people reach out to us after the last single was on New Music Friday… it’s easier to get shows booked, too.
 We’re new to Los Angeles, so it’s helped us on a lot of levels.”

-As these stories show, submitting music for playlist consideration can open up new frontiers for musicians of any stripe (and the process is easy).
+As these stories show, pitching music for playlist consideration can open up new frontiers for musicians of any stripe (and the process is easy).
 "It changes the whole conversation," said Dyer.
 "Before, I was somebody that didn't have any numbers or any kind of traction moving.
 Now, I can say I have over a million streams on Spotify with no budget."